 What to do there: Try the food!
 You can’t come to this area and not try as much as possible of the many food options.
+If you have time, you can even take a walking food tour.
 So make sure you spend some time wandering from shop to shop and trying everything.
 The shopping is also amazing, if a little quirky, so check out the shops once you’re full and see if you can find something to take home as a souvenir!

 Why it’s so awesome: The Golden Gate Park stretches across 1017 acres and contains a variety of different landscapes.
 It’s the perfect place to get in some exercise, have a picnic, or just sit and enjoy the natural landscape and clean air.
 The park also holds some of the most interesting events in the city, so make sure you check out what’s on while you’re visiting!

 What to do there: Make sure you take some time to wander and explore while you’re in the park.
 Have a picnic, gather some friends together and play games, or just sit and watch the world go by.
 More than 13 million people visit the park every year, so it’s the perfect place for people watching.
 It’s also a prime spot for weddings, which just proves how beautiful the park really is!

 Why it’s so awesome: This building was recently renovated and the renovation added nearly 170, 000 square feet to display art in, which nearly tripled the size of the space.
 It has a permanent collection as well as 16 special galleries and even there are even some pieces of art that were specially commissioned for the new layout.